Solving the “VR Goldilocks Problem” in Security Operations

 One is to avoid alerting until multiple conditions are met that indicate a high probability of threat activity.
 In this scenario, rather than alerting on the 1st, 2nd, 3rd and 4th ‘suspicious activities’, you wait until you have a critical mass of indicators, and then you generate one high fidelity alert that has a much greater weighting to be malicious.
 This requires both a high level of precision and accuracy in alerting, and naturally some trade off in the time that can pass before an alert for malicious activity is generated.

 The other is to alert on ‘suspicious actives 1-4' and let an analyst or automated process decide if this merits further investigation.
 This approach sacrifices accuracy for precision, but provides rapid context on whether one, or multiple, conditions are met that push the machine(s) up the priority list in the triage queue.
 To solve for the lower level of accuracy, this approach can make decisions about how long to sustain alerting.
 For example, if a host triggers multiple anomaly detection models, rather than continue to send alerts (and risk the SOC deciding to turn them off), the technology can pause alerts after a certain threshold.
-If a machine has not been quarantined or taken off the network after 10 highly suspicious behaviours are flagged, there is a reasonable assumption that the analyst will have dug into these and found the activity is legitimate.
+If a machine has not been quarantined or taken off the network after 10 highly suspicious behaviors are flagged, there is a reasonable assumption that the analyst will have dug into these and found the activity is legitimate.

 Punchline 1: the value of Continued Recognition even when 'not malicious'